akbng/lambda-zip-extractor/README.md

 The detailed guide is available in a [medium article](https://aws.plainenglish.io/extract-zip-files-from-and-back-to-the-s3-bucket-using-node-js-f19f009ace22).

-Don't forget to configure the lambda function as per your need.
+Don't forget to configure the lambda function as per your need!